Poverello Center

+Non-profit organization in Montana, U.S.

 The Poverello Center, Inc. is a 501(c)(3) organization devoted to, advocating for, and providing a multitude of services to address and improve the health, well-being, and stability of the homeless and under-served within Missoula, Montana.

 History

 On March 18, 1974, four women met at the Knights of Columbus Hall to cook nourishing bread, soup, and coffee for the homeless.
 For the first several years, the Poverello was run by nuns, though it has since become a secular non-profit organislzation.

 Until 1979, the soup kitchen seemed an adequate service.
 That winter Patrick Todd, Director of the Poverello Center, wrote of the increasing need to shelter people "alone in the night with no place to go."
 He wrote the poignant story of Humberto Roca, a man of Mexican descent who understood little English.
-He was on his way to visit his sister but ended up in Missoula, MT.
+He was on his way to visit his sister but ended up in Missoula, Montana.
 His difficulty in walking made it apparent that he was suffering from frostbite.
 A subsequent visit to the local hospital resulted in amputation.
 The incident fueled Todd's crusade to fill the need for emergency housing.
 The Poverello Center emergency shelter was opened on November 18, 1981.
-Over the course of the last thirty years, the Poverello Center has continued to identify and meet the needs of people living in poverty in its community.

 In December 2014, the Poverello Center moved from its Ryman Street location to 1110 West Broadway, a location with more room for services and guests.
 Since 2019, the Poverello Center has staffed a second shelter, funded by the City of Missoula, at the corner of Johnson Street and North Avenue.
 From 2019 to 2023, the shelter was open seasonally through the winter.
 However, in fall of 2023, the City approved a contract to keep the Johnson Street shelter ("J Street") open for a year-long period, from September 2023 to September 2024.
 Future operations of the Johnson Street Shelter remain unknown, as the city has announced plans to rework the property.

-The word "poverello" is an Italian word denoting "the poor one," originally in reference to St. Francis of Assisi.
+The word "poverello" is an Italian word denoting "the poor one", originally in reference to St. Francis of Assisi.